 With a home equity loan, you may qualify to borrow much more money and for much longer than with a personal loan.
-If you have a big and expensive project, like an extensive home remodeling project, a home equity loan with a 15- or 30-year repayment term could make a lot more sense than a personal loan with a 3- or 5-year term.
+If you have a big and expensive project, like an extensive kitchen and bathroom remodeling project, a home equity loan with a 15- or 30-year repayment term could make a lot more sense than a personal loan with a 3- or 5-year term.
 (And if your potential borrowing amount is variable, you could seek more flexibility with a home equity line of credit.)

 If you only need to borrow a small amount of money, or you’d prefer a shorter repayment term to ensure you get out of debt fast, a personal loan could make more sense.

-You should also consider how you plan to use your loan funds.
+You should also consider how you plan to use your home equity loan funds.
 Ask yourself whether using your home as collateral is worth the purchases you’re planning.

 Some personal loan lenders can release funds the same business day your application is approved.
 For home equity loans, it can take a couple weeks or longer to close a home equity loan.
-So if you’re in need of fast funds, a personal loan may be the only viable choice between these two options.
+So if you’re in need of emergency loans, a quickly-funded personal loan may be the only viable choice between these two options.

-Whether you choose a home equity loan or a personal loan, you need to be able to cover the monthly payment.
-In general, home equity loans will tend to have lower monthly payments compared with personal loans due to their longer repayment terms.
+Whether you choose a home equity loan or a personal loan, you’ll need to be able to cover the monthly payment.
+In general, home equity loans will tend to have lower monthly payments than personal loans due to their longer repayment terms.
 You can figure your potential dues using a loan calculator.

 Make sure you’ll have enough cash flow each month to make on-time payments.
 Ideally, you should also have an emergency fund to rely on if you fall on hard financial times.

 How to get a home equity loan or personal loan